Code-Institute-Submissions/Cryptograph/README.md

 2. Connection to a live-feed of data.
 API's such as [CoinAPI.io](https://www.coinapi.io/), [CryptoAPIs](https://cryptoapis.io/) and an interesting aspect of data analytics that is becoming increasingly used and relied upon, that being market-sentiment based on social media posts and other media platforms/activity.
 A great platform for this data can be found at [santiment.net](https://santiment.net/).

-3. Correct implementation of user sign-in and sign-up account page.
+3. Correct implementation of user sign-in and sign-up account page with authentication and validation.

 4. Implementation of several forms of communication for notification.
 Ideally, this would mean the implementation of an API micro-service such as Twilio.